 CausesOsteoporosis is caused by an imbalance between bone loss and bone formation (known as bone remodeling).
 After age 30, bone loss occurs more quickly.
 Many factors over the course of a lifetime can influence bone remodeling.

-Risk FactorsOsteoporosis is more likely to occur if full bone mass was not achieved during your bone-building years.
+Risk FactorsOsteoporosis is more common in older adults.
 It is more common in women than in men.
+People of Caucasian, Asian, or Hispanic ethnicity are more likely to get osteoporosis.
+Osteoporosis is more likely to occur if full bone mass was not achieved during your bone-building years.
 Other factors that may increase your chance of osteoporosis include:

 - Low weight